TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 Temple makes use of the existing [Kong API Gateway](https://docs.konghq.com/2.0.x/getting-started/quickstart/) for this purpose, and automatically generates all the configuration it requires.

+An API Gateway provides a single entry point into your project infrastructure, meaning it can direct requests to deployed services whether they are on a single machine or multiple machines.
-The only considerations you as the user needs to make is that when you try to make requests to any of your deployed services, the requests need to be addressed to Kong's URL.
+To do this, requests need to be addressed to Kong's URL.
 Temple's tooling automatically sets this URL into an environment variable called `$KONG_ENTRY`.

 As previously mentioned, Kong also handles some end-user authentication, when it's used in your project.